 A Were-Human/Mermaid, A Sea Witch in Disguise and a Prince

 It’s a Little Mermaid DIY Costume Buying Guide!
 Because it’s a the spooky Halloween season there needs to be more costume content.
-So it’s The Little Mermaid’s turn.

 Ariel, the titular Little Mermaid, as a plethora of costumes to wear for Halloween fun spooky times.
 They are great and super iconic.
 But oddly enough it’s the blue dress she wears on her outing with Prince Eric that is quite similar in type to Esmeralda’s costume which is why it’s the Ariel costume of this post.
 PLUS it’s good if you live in a cooler climate.
 What you will need.
 A light blue long blue shirt or Blouse, a long blue skirt, black corset, black kitten heels, a big blue hair bow and red wig

-The Top
+Ariel’s Top

-you could also go for white or dye it if you feel like it.
+You could also go for white or dye it if you feel like it.
 It’s not hard to dye things just can be hard to get the color right.

-Ursula as Vanessa has three looks but again this one has the elements of Esmeralda’s costume plus the other two looks are under garments and a wedding gown but hey it’s Halloween so those looks would not be out of place.
+Ursula as Vanessa has three looks but again this one has the elements of Esmeralda’s costume plus the other two looks are under-garments and a wedding gown but hey it’s Halloween so those looks would not be out of place.

 Vanessa’s purple outfit consists of a dark purple corset, light purple skirt, and golden nautilus shell necklace.
 For shoes you could go for anything BUT she does where black flat and it does look like heels during the beach scene.
 You can get wig of you need one and a cloak since again she wears one on the beach when she enchants Eric.
 Girl is a siren.

-The Top
+Vanessa’s Top

 Allow me to be real with you, it’s HARD to find something like Vanessa’s top on offer at Amazon.
 I tried.
 Also I’m ignoring the lace up detail.

 If you need a wig by all means get one.
 You can also get a dark purple cape for added warmth.
-For shoes, see the Ariel shoe recommendations as Vanessa is pretty much a villainous Ariel look-like.
+For shoes, see the Ariel’s shoe recommendations as Vanessa is pretty much a villainous Ariel look-like.
 But for shoes you can get away with whatever you think suits.

 I’d say any blue pants you have.
 Eric’s pants are a slim fit but whatever you have should work.
 His pants do seems to be knee length with a cuffs but it’s not a deal breaker if your look lacks this detail.